advanced-security/teams-secret-scanning-notifier-azure-function/README.md

 az functionapp show --resource-group "${AZURE_RESOURCE_GROUP}" --name "${AZURE_FUNCTION_APP_NAME}" --query "defaultHostName" --output tsv
 ```

+Add `/api/webhook-mirror` to the end of the URL, to get the full URL to your Function.

 #### Finding the Functions App's URL with the VSCode Azure Functions extension

 You can find the URL of the Function App in the Resources pane (under the correct Subscription).

-Right-click the Function App, and click "Browse Website" from the context menu.
-That will open the URL in your default browser.
+Open up the Function App, and expand the Functions node.
+Right-click on the Function, and select "Copy Function Url" from the context menu.

 ## Creating a GitHub app